We partly purchase cocoa from farmers who belong to direct programmes, partly certified cocoa through carefully selected and audited suppliers.

 The origin of cocoa matters

 Together with all of the operators in our industry, we are working to make our value chain increasingly responsible and transparent.
-Our tools in this are direct farmer programmes in Nigeria and Ecuador as well as certification systems.
+The tools we employ are direct farmer programmes in Nigeria and Ecuador as well as certification systems.
 The certification systems we currently use are UTZ, the Rainforest Alliance and the Fairtrade Cocoa Program.

 The principles of responsible cocoa

-The starting points for Fazer's responsible cocoa sourcing are the development of traceability and the three principles of the World Cocoa Foundation: people, profit and the planet.
+The starting points for Fazer's responsible cocoa sourcing are the development of traceability and the three principles: People, Profit and the Planet.

 - The criteria for the well-being of people include honouring the International Labour Standards.

-- Profit means, among other things, improving farmers' income and developing the quality and yield of cocoa crops.
+- Profit means, among other things, improving the farmers' incomes and developing the quality and yield of the cocoa crops.

 - Taking care of the planet refers, among other things, to educating farmers on the use of fertilizers and on the environmental impact of farming.

-Through the direct programmes, we can trace the cocoa we use at Fazer's chocolate factory in Vantaa all the way to individual farms and farmers.
-This allows to know where the cocoa beans used in the cocoa products we purchase come from and provides us with a chance to support precisely those farmers from whom our cocoa comes.
+Through the direct programmes, we can trace the cocoa we use at Fazer's chocolate factory in Vantaa all the way down to individual farms and farmers.
+This allows to know where the cocoa beans used in the cocoa products we purchase come from, and and provides us with a chance to support precisely those farmers from whom our cocoa comes.

 Real impact on farming communities through direct programmes

 There are approximately five million cocoa farms in the world.
 Cocoa farms are usually family farms a few hectares in size and are farmed by the same family from one generation to the next.
-Up to 70 per cent of these farms are in West Africa, where cocoa farmers face a myriad of challenges.
-Only a fifth of all cocoa farmers are currently certified farmers.
-Up to four-fifths of farmers do not belong to any certification system, and they can be precisely those farmers who need support to advance responsible cocoa growing.
-Through direct farmer programmes, we want to support precisely those farmers who are most in need of help.
+Up to 70 per cent of these farms are located in West Africa, where cocoa farmers face a myriad of challenges.
+Only one fifth of all cocoa farmers are currently certified farmers.
+Up to four-fifths of farmers do not belong to any certification systems, and it can be exactly these farmers who need support to advance responsible cocoa growing.
+Through direct farmer programmes, we want to support precisely those farmers who need help the most.

-Our cooperation with operators in the countries of origin and support for farming communities through direct sustainability programmes allows us to get closer to the farmers and farming communities themselves.
+Our cooperation with operators in the countries of origin and out support to farming communities through direct sustainability programmes allow us to form a closer bond with the farmers and farming communities.